Actis: A Strictly Local Union-Find Decoder: Runtime Analysis

-We test the runtime of our version of almost-local UF (ALUF) and SLUF by emulating many decoding cycles and counting the number of timesteps to complete syndrome validation.
-This is a good proxy for decoding runtime as we already know the exact runtime of burning, and the runtime of peeling equals the length of the longest cluster which is at most the runtime of the last round of merging.
+We wrote a Python package \cite{Chan2023a_quantum_bibstyle} implementing original UF, Macar and Actis.
+We then tested the runtimes of Macar and Actis by emulating a decoding cycle under circuit-level noise and counting the number of timesteps to complete syndrome validation.
+This is a good proxy for decoding runtime as we already know the exact runtime of burning, and peeling is never slower than the last round of merging.

-In fact, \verb|burning| and \verb|peeling| need not be standalone stages.
-We could have incorporated peeling into merging if, instead of relaying an anyon along an edge, we peeled that edge, with the modifications in \cref{alg:peeling} that \cref{line:support_gets_0} is not done and \cref{line:add_uv_to_C} becomes $\mathbb C \gets \mathbb C \sd `{uv}$.
+\begin{rem*} \verb|burning| and \verb|peeling| need not be standalone stages.
+We could have incorporated peeling into merging if, instead of relaying an anyon along an edge, we peeled that edge, with the modifications in \cref{alg:peeling} that \cref{line:growth_gets_0} is not done and \cref{line:add_uv_to_C} becomes $\mathbb C \gets \mathbb C \sd `{uv}$.
 Defects would then take over the role of anyons and the decoding cycle would finish after the last \verb|syncing| stage, without need for burning.
-Although small, this modification may be useful in future implementations for which we want to minimise the number of stages e.g. a sliding window local UF.
+Although small, this modification may be useful in future implementations for which we want to minimise the number of stages e.g.\ a local UF stream decoder. \end{rem*}

+Note the runtimes we record are for correcting only bitflips.
+The full decoding cycle in practice requires two copies of the decoder: one for each error type (bit- and phaseflip).
+Since these copies can operate simultaneously the overall runtime is always the slower of the two.
+The runtimes presented here are thus to be interpreted as raw, as they demonstrate the scaling of the fundamental algorithm but are not subject to the above effect.

-\Cref{fig:mean_runtime} shows the mean runtime for both versions of UF.
-The gradients of the best-fit lines for the log--log plots (b, d) estimate the mean runtime scaling with code distance.
-These are tabulated in \cref{tab:gradients}.
-Note $p =2.6 \cdot 10^{-2}$ is the threshold of UF so $5.0 \cdot 10^{-3}$ is roughly the highest practical $p$ at which UF would operate.
-For this value of $p$ and below: ALUF shows sublinear scaling; SLUF, subquadratic scaling.
-We expect the former as ALUF is closely related to Helios which Liyanage et al. \cite{Liyanage2023} observe to have sublinear scaling.
+\Cref{fig:mean_runtime} shows the mean runtime of Macar and Actis.
+We use this data to estimate in \cref{tab:gradients} the scaling $m$, assuming mean runtime $\propto d^m$.

+As \num{\approx 7.5e-3} is the threshold of UF, \num{2.0e-3} is roughly the highest practical $p$ at which UF would operate.
+For this value of $p$ and below: Macar shows sublinear scaling; Actis, subquadratic scaling.
+We expect the former as Macar is closely related to Helios which scales sublinearly \cite{Liyanage2023}.
+Note we implement Macar with a hierarchical tree height of 1 to isolate the behaviour of \cref{alg:node_advance}, though such a tree is not scalable in $d$.
+Runtimes for any scalable implementation of Macar would incur an extra $\mathcal O(\lg d)$ contribution to those presented here due to a height-$\mathcal O(\lg N)$ tree.